Plantation Shutters for Bay Windows

 Enhancing the Beauty and Function of Bay Windows

-However, bay windows also present unique challenges.
-With multiple glass panels, angled sections and front-facing exposure, they require careful planning when choosing shutters.
-Light control, privacy, insulation and structural alignment all need to be considered together.
+However, bay windows also present unique design and structural considerations when specifying plantation shutters.
+With multiple glass panels, angled sections and front-facing exposure, factors such as panel alignment, light control, privacy and long-term operation all need to be carefully balanced together.

 • Maximise natural light without sacrificing privacy

-• Improve comfort in winter and reduce draught movement
+• Improve comfort in winter and help reduce draught movement

-• Maintain symmetry and clean alignment across multiple panels
+• Maintain symmetry and cleaner visual alignment across multiple panels

 Understanding Different Bay Window Styles